anvie/imaple/README.md

-# IMAPLE: IMAPv4 Service based on RFC-3501
+# IMAPLE: IMAP Service based on RFC-3501

-IMAPLE is an IMAPv4 service based on RFC-3501.
+IMAPLE is an IMAP service based on RFC-3501.
 IMAPLE is currently in heavy development and is not production ready.
 Please use with caution as breaking changes may occur.

 ## Features

-- IMAPv4 support: IMAPLE adheres to the IMAPv4 protocol as defined in RFC-3501.
+- IMAPv4rev1 support: IMAPLE adheres to the IMAPv4rev1 protocol as defined in RFC-3501.
-- Performance and Throughput: IMAPLE leverages the Rust programming language and the tokio library for high performance throughput.
+- Performance and Throughput: IMAPLE leverages the Rust programming language and the tokio library for high performance I/O.
 - TLS Support: IMAPLE supports secure communications through rustls.

 ## Usage